CA Intermediate Course: Eligibility

 Students after clearing the Common Proficiency Test (CPT) or CA Foundation Course become eligible to register for the CA Intermediate.
 Alternatively, graduates, postgraduates or students having equivalent degrees can directly register for the CA Intermediate exam without appearing for the entry level exams.

 Test model

-It is a complete subjective paper pattern for 4 papers and combined subjective & objective (70:30) for rest 4 subject.
-Eight subjects and two groups consisting 800 marks.
+It is a combined subjective & objective (70:30) for all 6 subject.
+Six subjects and two groups consisting 600 marks.
 Subjects are given as follows: